nginrsw/vmk-lang/README.md

 ## Transpiling Between Lua and VMK

-If you wish to transpile code from Lua to Ilya or from Ilya to Lua, I’ve prepared executable files located in the `transpiler` folder.
+If you wish to transpile code from Lua to VMK or from VMK to Lua, I’ve prepared executable files located in the `transpiler` folder.

 You can easily run these using the following commands:

-- **From Lua to Ilya**, just run `lua2ilya` inside current directory:
+- **From Lua to Ilya**, just run `lua2vmk` inside current directory:
   ```bash
   ./lua2vmk
   ```

-- **From Ilya to Lua**, it's similar, run `ilya2lua` inside of ur current
+- **From Ilya to Lua**, it's similar, run `vmk2lua` inside of ur current
   directory:
   ```bash
   ./vmk2lua